mir-group/phoebe/doc/doc_pages/Installation.md

 CMake will inspect the paths found in the environmental variable `LD_LIBRARY_PATH` to verify the existence of an installed copy of the SCALAPACK library and link it.
 If not found, the installation will compile a copy of the SCALAPACK.

+@subsection HDF5 HDF5 build
+Phoebe can make use HDF5 through the HighFive library to read/write some of the larger file sets involved in a calculation.
+This speeds up what can be time consuming IO, and also significantly reduces file sizes.
+When built using cmake with the flag -DHDF5_AVAIL=ON, Phoebe will be built with HDF5.
+If MPI is also present, Phoebe will be built to perform HDF5 operations in parallel.

+If, for some reason, a user has MPI present, but has built a copy of HDF5 which does not link to MPI and therefore cannot perform parallel read/write operations, they must build Phoebe using the -DHDF5_SERIAL=ON cmake option to force serial HDF5 operations.

 @subsection OpenMP OpenMP build
 ~~~~~~~~~~~~~~~{.c}